rcourtna/reolink_recordings/README.md

 ## Viewing Recordings

 All recordings are stored in the `www/reolink_recordings/recordings` directory and can be accessed via `/local/reolink_recordings/recordings/` URLs.
-Each camera has fixed filenames for the latest recording (`camera_name_latest.mp4`) and snapshot (`camera_name_latest.jpg`) for easy reference in dashboards.
+Each camera has fixed filenames for the latest recording (`camera_name_latest.mp4`), animated preview (`camera_name_latest.gif`), and snapshot (`camera_name_latest.jpg`) for easy reference in dashboards.

+## Performance Optimizations

+### Caching System
+The integration includes an intelligent caching system that avoids redundant downloads of identical recordings.
+Each recording is assigned a unique ID based on camera index, timestamp, event type, and duration.
+When a recording with the same ID is detected, the download is skipped, reducing network traffic and CPU usage.

+You can disable caching in the integration options when debugging or developing new features.